Yaseen-Zeb/BrainStack/git and gitHub/b git basics.md

 ### git log
 The `git log` command is used to display the commit history of a Git repository
 #### Default Output
-Commit Hash (SHA-1 checksum): A unique identifier for the commit.
+- Commit Hash (SHA-1 checksum): A unique identifier for the commit.
-Author: The name and email address of the person who made the commit.
+- Author: The name and email address of the person who made the commit.
-Date: The timestamp of when the commit was made.
+- Date: The timestamp of when the commit was made.
-Commit Message: A description of the changes introduced in the commit.
+- Commit Message: A description of the changes made in the commit.

+# Understanding & Creating Branches
+## What is a Branch?
+A branch is an independent line of development.
+Think of it like:
+- A parallel copy of your project
+- Where you can work without affecting main code
+### Important
+Branches allow you to:
+- Work on new features safely
+- Fix bugs without breaking production code
+- Collaborate with other developers
+- Keep main branch clean and stable

+# Viewing Branches
+`git branch`
+Shows all local branches
+Current branch is marked with *

+# Creating a Branch
+`git branch feature-auth`
+- Creates a new branch
+- Does NOT switch to it

+# Switching Branches
+`git checkout feature-auth`
+OR (newer & recommended):
+`git switch feature-auth`

+# Create + Switch in One Command
+`git switch -c feature-auth`
+- Creates the branch & Switches to it immediately

+## Note
+If we craete a new branch based on another branch then all commits will be teken/copy into the the new branch.